ua-gist-open-source/python-web-app/README.md

 The way we are going to do this is to bind an action, `select` to a function we will write that will add the marker.
 The documentation for this action is here in the [JQuery docs](https://api.jqueryui.com/autocomplete/#event-select).
 Look over the following function and try to make sense of it.

 ```
   select: function( event, ui ) {
       event.preventDefault();

-        var lat = ui.item.lat; // this needs to be part of the `/search` response
+        var lat = ui.item.lat; // todo: this needs to be part of the `/search` response
-        var lon = ui.item.lon; // this needs to be part of the `/search` response
+        var lon = ui.item.lon; // todo: this needs to be part of the `/search` response

         // if the marker is not null it means we already have one that should be removed before we add another one
         if (marker != null) {